Welcome to Polymo

 - Stop with

-and restart quickly using the cached image viadocker compose up builder
+docker compose downand restart quickly using the cached image viadocker compose up builder.

 Have fun building connectors!